Montezuma oropendola: Description

 Adult males are mainly chestnut with a blackish head and rump, and a tail which is bright yellow apart from two dark central feathers.
 There is a bare blue cheek patch and a pink wattle, the iris is brown, and the long bill is black at the base with a red tip.
 Females are similar, but smaller than males with a smaller wattle.
 Young birds are duller than adults and have a paler and less demarcated bill.
 No subspecies are currently recognized.

 The sexes are very different in size; the male is 50 cm long and weighs 520 g; the smaller female is 38 cm long and weighs 230 g.
 In total body mass, the males are 100% bigger than the females, which is a 2:1 body-to-mass ratio and makes the Montezuma oropendola one of the most sexually-dimorphic birds in the world.
 Webster et al. says that the size difference in males and females is probably directly related to differences in foraging habits.
 The females often forage on thin branches, eating insects out of curled up leaves, while the males often perch on thick branches and forage in epiphytes and bromeliads.

 Webster et al. also found that sexual dimorphism was more obvious in length of the wing and body mass.
 Male size and body mass is associated with sexual fitness and dominance.
 Webster et al. observed that males defend sexually-receptive females, suggesting that Montezuma oropendolas have a female-defence mating system.
 While the females nest, the males fight and fend off one another, and the males were ranked depending on the outcome of each fight.
 The alpha male eventually pushes out all other males until he is the only one left.
 When the alpha males leave the others come back and defend females until he returns.
 This type of mating system is similar to that of polygynous mammals, not birds.

+Vocalizations

 The "unforgettable" song of the male Montezuma oropendola is given during the bowing display, and consists of a conversational bubbling followed by loud gurgles, tic-tic-glik-glak-GLUUuuuuu.
 Both sexes have loud cack and crrrk calls.
 In a recent study by on male Montezuma oropendolas, researchers found that, when at breeding sites, males often changed the lowest peak frequency.
 When males were singing and their song overlapped, the largest male could out-compete the other males at the colony by changing how loud and how deep his lowest peak frequency was.